alganet/Projects/README.md

 My Versioned Incomplete Prototypes
 ==================================

-Future code to be published on http://github.com/Mosai as portable shell script code (for many, many platforms).
+Future code and ideas to be published on http://github.com/Mosai as portable shell script code (for many, many platforms).

+Mostly on one repo because they are still very dependant on each other.

 [mid](Mosai/mid/README.md)
 ---